Vile (film): Production

 Taylor Sheridan, who went on to write Sicario and Hell or High Water and write and direct Wind River, is credited as director on the film.
 However, he does not consider the film his directorial debut, stating in a 2017 Rotten Tomatoes interview:

 I would say this [Wind River] is my feature debut.
 A friend of mine raised — I don't know what he raised — 20 grand or something, and cast his buddies, and wrote this bad horror movie, that I told him not to direct.
 He was going to direct it and produce it, and he started and freaked out, and called and said, "Can you help me?"
 I said, "Yeah, I'll try."

 I kind of kept the ship pointed straight, and they went off and edited, and did what they did.
 I think it's generous to call me the director.
 I think he was trying to say thank you, in some way.
 It was an excellent opportunity to point a camera and learn some lessons that actually benefited me on Wind River.

+Reception

+The film grossed 45 million dollars against its 11 million dollar budget, making it a financial success.

+However, the film is often criticized for pacing issues, being "torture porn", and writing that lacks logic.
+It has been unfavorably compared to the "Saw" franchise, being accused of being a copy.